cjyothika/learningbuddies/README.md

 Starts the telegram bot and registers you as a user.

 ## /select-plan {plan-code} or /selectplan {plan-code}
 Eg. /select-plan learn-angular will load an angular study plan for you.
 You need to pick a plan to be able to execute the rest of the commands in this section.
+Right now the items in the plan for all the available plans are the same as the one for learn-angular but we're coming up with their content in a future release!
 **Note: This will also reset your match or remove you from the matching queue if you want to find a new partner or plan!**
 Available plan-codes: learn-angular, learn-react, 75-hard, couch25k